Causes of breathlessness

 Doctors can use laser treatment to cut away any tumour that is blocking a main airway and making breathing difficult.
 There is information about laser treatment in the section on treating breathing problems.

 SVCO needs urgent treatment.
 You might need oxygen, and steroids to reduce the swelling in your neck.
 You might also have water tablets (diuretics) which make you pass more urine to help reduce swelling.
 The doctor may put a thin tube called a stent into the vein to keep it open.
-You may require radiotherapy or chemotherapy to try and shrink the tumour and stop it pressing on the vena cava.
+You may have radiotherapy or chemotherapy to try and shrink the tumour and stop it pressing on the vena cava.
+If SVCO is caused by a blood clot, you have drugs to thin the blood (anti coagulants), such as heparin and warfarin.

 If you are short of breath, it may not be due to cancer.
 There are many other medical conditions and circumstances that can make you feel breathless.
 These include